willgleich/gleich.tech/src/public/blog_docs/blog2.md

 I had a manual image ready to go in the gcr for cloud run deployment.
 The cloud function has been tested with manual HTTP trigger.
 All of the minimal viable product (MVP) functionality was there except the automatic trigger from google monitoring.
 I thought that I would need to grant IAM access to the google monitoring gcloud service account to invoke my google function.
-This interaction wasn't immediately obvious and upon further testing it looked like that google monitoring http webhooks would only trigger utilizing basic authentication, an option on the webhook configuration modal.
+This interaction wasn't immediately obvious and upon further testing it looked like google monitoring http webhooks would only trigger utilizing basic authentication, an option on the webhook configuration modal.
-I did some initial tests granting function invoker access to allUsers and allAuthorizedUsers members of gcp - when I granted access to allUsers, google monitoring HTTP could obviously trigger.
+I did some initial tests by granting function invoker access to allUsers and allAuthorizedUsers members of gcp - when I granted access to allUsers, google monitoring HTTP could obviously trigger.
 When I granted access to allAuthorizedUsers google monitoring wouldn't trigger.
 This led me to believe that http webhooks on google monitoring do not actually use a GCP IAM service account.
-That wasn't a implementation concern I was anticipating, however sometimes you need to pivot.
+That wasn't an implementation concern I was anticipating, however sometimes you need to pivot.
 Opening up my google function to the world and handling basic authentication on the function level seemed like the wrong solution.

 #### Events